Zy0d0x0/Sat-Tracker/README.md

 CUSTOM:

-* Custom satellite name will allow tracking if found in the [Norad](https://www.celestrak.com/NORAD/elements/) list supplied online.
+* Custom satellite name will allow tracking if found in the [NORAD](https://www.celestrak.com/NORAD/elements/) lists.

 * Custom TLE (Two Line Element) will allows a conjunction of custom satellite name and file supplied.